OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 and due Wednesday night two weeks later.
 Each programming assignment includes two stages, and the expectation is that you will complete and start turning in your first stage by one week after the assignment is posted, and finish the second stage by the due date a week after that.
-The purpose of these stages is to encourage students to start their work early enough that they will be sure to understand the details of the assignment and have time to go to office hours to ask any questions they have, particularly when they run into unexpected difficulties.
+The purpose of these stages
+is to encourage students to start their work early enough that they will be sure to understand the details of the assignment and have time to go to office hours to ask any questions they have, particularly when they run into unexpected difficulties.
 Stage 1 of the assignment will get you started on setting up your solution, ensuring all of the names and features are correctly arranged, and making sure you have a solid starting point.
-The next week, Stage 2 will be to fill in the remainder of that starting point to flesh it out into a full solution.
+Turning in Stage 1 on time (a week before the due date) is worth 10% of the credit on the assignment.
+The next week, Stage 2 will be to fill in the remainder of that starting point to flesh it out into a full solution for the remaining 90% of the grade.

 We recommend that students schedule in fixed periods of programming time to work on programming assignments each week.
 The best time may be between the